prakashbalaji/table-affermare/README.md

                       | 1000    | Martin Fowler |
                       | 1001    | Kent Beck     |

-                Then I verify table "authors" is empty
+                Then I verify that the table "authors" is empty

 Version